 Marcelo Coelho

-Marcelo Coelho is a Lecturer in the Department of Architecture where he teaches graduate and undergraduate design studios and directs the Design Intelligence Lab.
+Marcelo Coelho is Associate Professor of the Practice in the Department of Architecture where he teaches graduate and undergraduate design studios and directs the Design Intelligence Lab.
 Spanning a wide range of media, processes, and scales, his work seeks to create new forms of expression and collaboration between human and machine intelligence.

 Marcelo’s work has been exhibited internationally, including places such as the Rio 2016 Paralympic Ceremonies, Times Square, The Corcoran Gallery of Art, Tel Aviv Museum of Art, and Ars Electronica, and can be found in museums, private collections, and billions of products sold all over the world.
 Recognition for this work includes two Prix Ars Electronica awards, Design Miami/ Designer of the Future Award, Red Dot Design Award, and Fast Company’s Innovation by Design Award.